 Were you or a loved one bitten by a dog in Tampa, FL?
 You may be entitled to recover compensation from the dog owner to help with medical bills, lost wages, and other damages.
-An experienced Tampa dog bite lawyer at Winters & Yonker, P.A. can help your family fight for the full compensation you deserve, contact us today at (813) 223-6200 for a free consultation.
+An experienced Tampa dog bite lawyer at Winters & Yonker Personal Injury Lawyers can help your family fight for the full compensation you deserve, contact us today at (813) 223-6200 for a free consultation.

 Collectively, our lawyers have over a century of experience in personal injury law.
 We’ve recovered millions of dollars on behalf of accident victims in the Tampa Bay Area and throughout Florida – and we’re ready to put our skills to work for you.

 Recovering fair compensation for an injury can be one of the most important things you do.
 Our lawyers have +119 years of combined experience in premises liability cases in Tampa, wrongful death cases, medical malpractice in Tampa, child injuries, catastrophic injuries, and many other personal injury cases.
 Call us now and learn more about how we can help.

-How Winters & Yonker, P.A.
-Can Help After a Dog Bite in Tampa, FL
+How Winters & Yonker Personal Injury Lawyers Can Help After a Dog Bite in Tampa, FL

 Many dog bite victims are reluctant to take legal action against the owner.
 However, treating your injury can quickly get expensive.
 It’s important to remember that homeowners’ insurance policies in Florida usually provide coverage for dog bite injuries.

 An experienced personal injury lawyer can handle the legal issues and fight for the money you need.

-At Winters & Yonker, P.A., our Tampa’s aggressive personal injury attorneys have over 119 years of combined experience.
+At Winters & Yonker Personal Injury Lawyers, our Tampa’s aggressive personal injury attorneys have over 119 years of combined experience.
 We aggressively fight for our clients to recover the compensation they deserve after dog bites and other personal injuries.